 Day 3: Tirano – Colico 76 km

 Today you start cycling, and it’s an easy start, downhill along the Adda river.
 The Sentiero Valtellina will take you near the small village of Teglio, before reaching Sondrio, the capital of the province which bears the same name.
 The first stage by bike ends in Morbegno, which is home to a beautiful old town.
 Walk along its narrow streets, admiring the beautiful facades of ancient buildings with small wrought-iron balconies.
 Visit the Church of St. John the Baptist, a baroque collegiate church built in 1680.
 One of the architectural symbols of the city is the Ganda Bridge, the only stone bridge over the Adda river.
 The Bitto stream, on the other hand, gives its name to the homonymous DOP cheese used to prepare the typical dish of Valtellina, pizzoccheri.
-Overnight stay near Morbegno.
+Overnight stay in Colico

-Day 4: Round trip around Morbegno from 13 to 34 km (one way)
+Day 4: Round trip around Colico from 13 to 34 km (one way)

-Depending on how you are fit, you can choose the bike tour that suits you best to discover the surroundings of Morbegno.
-You can reach Colico (13 km), the northernmost tip of Lake Como, get lost in the hills by visiting the historic Fort of Montecchio, the best preserved First World War fortress in Europe, or the Fort of Fuentes, Spanish military building of 1600.
+Depending on how you are fit, you can choose the bike tour that suits you best to discover the surroundings of Colico.
+You can get lost in the hills near Colico by visiting the historic Fort of Montecchio, the best preserved First World War fortress in Europe, or the Fort of Fuentes, Spanish military building of 1600.
 Or you can cycle along the lakeside promenade or practice one of the water sports offered by the area.
 Or maybe relax in the sun of the lake coast.
 Another possibility is offered by an itinerary to the North, in the direction of Lake Mezzola (13 km) or up to the city of Chiavenna (34 km).
 To return, you can bike the same route, which will be slightly downhill, or take the train.
 Overnight stay near Morbegno.